 - Parametric Estimating

-- Three Point Estimates
+- Three Points Estimating

 Three Points Estimates

-- Most Likely (Tm): This is the time taken by an activity to finish it in most cases.
+- Most Likely (Tm): This is the activity duration for most cases.

-- Optimistic (To): This is the time taken by an activity to finish it in the most favorable case.
+- Optimistic (To): This is the activity duration in the most favorable case.

-- Pessimistic (Tp): This is the time taken by an activity to finish it in the worst-case scenario.
+- Pessimistic (Tp): This is the activity duration in the worst-case scenario.